justinseby/justinseby/README.md

 ## 🚀 About Me

-I'm a **PhD student** at the **Karolinska Institute**, one of the world's leading medical universities, specializing in **AI applications in cancer medicine**.
+I'm a **PhD student** at the **Karolinska Institute**, specializing in **AI applications in cancer medicine**.
 Currently working under the supervision of Prof. Janne Lehtiö at the Lehtiö Lab in the Department of Oncology-Pathology.

 <img align="right" alt="Coding" width="400" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif">